getify/You-Dont-Know-JS/async & performance/apB.md

 .then( .. );
 ```

-The main takeaway is that `ASQ.react(..)` is a lightweight adaptation of F/RP concepts, enabling the wiring of an event stream to a sequence, hence the term "reactive sequence".
-Reactive sequences are generally capable enough for basic reactive use-cases.
+The main takeaway is that `ASQ.react(..)` is a lightweight adaptation of F/RP concepts, enabling the wiring of an event stream to a sequence, hence the term "reactive sequence."
+Reactive sequences are generally capable enough for basic reactive uses.

 **Note:** Here's an example of using `ASQ.react(..)` in managing UI state (http://jsbin.com/rozipaki/6/edit?js,output), and another example of handling HTTP request/response streams with `ASQ.react(..)` (https://gist.github.com/getify/bba5ec0de9d6047b720e).